 Anxiety Attacks and Severity

-What makes anxiety attacks unique is that they're more physical than they are mental, and this is what those without anxiety (or those that have never had an anxiety attack) often struggle to understand.
-Anxiety attacks cause intense physical symptoms that mimic very serious health disorders.
+What makes anxiety attacks unique is that even though they are a mental health issue, it is often the physical symptoms that get the most attention, This is what those without anxiety (or those that have never had an anxiety attack) often struggle to understand.
+Anxiety attacks cause intense physical symptoms that mimic serious health disorders.
 Symptoms include:

 - Chest pains

 - Muscle weakness

 - Trouble concentrating